-Bank and other statements are reviewed by the executive director and the chair of the Finance and Audit Committee (or their designee) and are reconciled monthly.
+Bank and other statements are reviewed by the executive director and the chair of the Finance and Audit Committee (or their designee) and are reconciled monthly by the fiscal director.

 Monthly bank statements (currently First Interstate Bank) are downloaded from the bank website when they become available.
-The fiscal manager and the executive director have the ability to view these accounts online.
-Once reconciled, the bank statement and the QuickBooks detailed reconciliation report are filed together.
+The fiscal director and the executive director have the ability to view these accounts online.
+Once reconciled by the fiscal director, the bank statement and the QuickBooks detailed reconciliation report are filed together.
 The completed bank reconciliations will be reviewed and approved by chair of the Finance and Audit Committee.
-The fiscal manager, with the assistance of the program officer as appropriate, should make contact with the payee for all checks outstanding after ninety (90) days.
+The fiscal director, with the assistance of the program director as appropriate, should make contact with the payee for all checks outstanding after ninety (90) days.